olvap80/InstantRTOS/README.md

 # Future plans
-All existing parts are designed to have stable interface.
+All existing parts are designed to have a stable interface.
-It is indended that future changes will not break any existing functionality.
+It is intended that future changes will not break any existing functionality.

 Plans so far
 - Complete queues and their variations
-- Add preeption for some platforms (and stuff around)
+- Add preemption for some platforms (and stuff around)
 - ...
 - TODO (still being invented)